 Christl Hughes was the sixth woman in The Solicitors' Charity’s history to be appointed Chairman.
 A retired High Street practitioner specialising in contentious business, she is currently President of Leicestershire Law Society, Vice Chair of Association of Women Solicitors, London and East Midlands Representative on The Law Society Council Membership Committee.

-Matthew Robbins is The Solicitors' Charity’s Chairman, Senior Partner at Jasper Vincent solicitors in Southampton and past President of Hampshire Incorporated Law Society (HILS).
+Matthew Robbins, Senior Partner at Jasper Vincent solicitors in Southampton and past President of Hampshire Incorporated Law Society (HILS).
 He was the first solicitor to arrive at the Law Society conference by canoe, from London to Birmingham along the Grand Union canal in aid of The Solicitors' Charity!

 Tanya Dunbar joined The Solicitors' Charity in 2014.
 She qualified in 2008, having had a previous career as a Business Development Manager for an Internet Service Provider.
 Tanya practised as a solicitor at Ashfords LLP until early 2016 when she joined the Post Office as an in-house Commercial Lawyer.

 Michael Gillman became a The Solicitors' Charity trustee in 2009 and was chairman between 2012 and 2015.
-He is the senior partner and specialist matrimonial solicitor at Bishop & Sewell LLP.
+He is a retired senior partner and specialist matrimonial solicitor and worked at Bishop & Sewell LLP.
 Michael was president of the City of Westminster & Holborn Law Society in 2008.

 Kirsty McEwen is the Charity's Honorary Treasurer and a partner at leading Black Country law firm Higgs & Sons.
 Kirsty specialises in advising charities and not for profit organisations, including social enterprises, on all aspects of their operations.

-Karen South is a solicitor in a 2-partner firm practising from Chancery Lane.
+Karen South is a solicitor and practise manager at Portner Law.
 Karen’s specialisms are employment law and Litigation.
 She also sits as Vice Chair and Child Protection Governor on a school governing body.

-Haroon Qayum is an Associate at Blackhams in Birmingham where he specialises in Private Client work.
+Haroon Qayum is a Partner at LCF Law in Harrogate where he specialises in Private Client work.
 Haroon was President of the Cambridgeshire & District Law Society between March 2014 and October 2015.
 He was born and raised in Yorkshire.

 Shams Rahman is a solicitor and partner at leading Lincoln’s Inn law firm Edwin Coe LLP, specialising in commercial and property related litigation.
 He is a member of the Law Society and a regular speaker at events promoting law career development and mentoring of law students and young professionals.